srobo/website/_posts/2025-09-06-sr2026-registration-open.md

 our sponsors, we provide all of this to our teams at no cost.

-The [competition cycle][programme-structure] will start with an in-person [Kickstart event][kickstart] hosted at the University of Southampton on October 12th.
+The [competition cycle][programme-structure] will start with an in-person [Kickstart event][kickstart] hosted at the University of Southampton on November 8th.
 During the event the game and the structure of the competition will be announced.

 The competition year will culminate with an in-person competition over two days